cisagov/ScubaGear/docs/prerequisites/dependencies.md

 > **Note**: The maximum versions are updated to the latest available versions on a scheduled basis.

 ScubaGear bundles Microsoft Authentication Library (MSAL) binaries for Microsoft Graph authentication.
-Their versions, hashes, and approved Authenticode signers are recorded in `PowerShell/ScubaGear/dependencies/msal-lock.json` and validated during builds.
+Their versions, hashes, and Authenticode signer metadata are recorded in `PowerShell/ScubaGear/dependencies/msal-lock.json`.
+Builds enforce exact hashes and valid Microsoft Authenticode signatures.

 ## OPA Installation